mitrick2/docs-api/ghost-cli/uninstall.md

 sidebar: "ghost-cli"
 ---

-Securely removes a Ghost installation and all related configuration and data.
+Safely removes a Ghost installation and all related configuration & data.

 **Use with caution** - this command completely removes a Ghost install along with all of its related data and config.
 There is no recovery from this if you have no backups.